 - Luanne on King of the Hill was in nearly all the episodes for the first three seasons.
 When she moved into her own house midway through the fourth season she was quietly changed to a recurring character, often not appearing for weeks unless the episode was specifically focused on her.
 Later on in the series she was upgraded again and became a semi-regular, appearing in about half the episodes.

-- In the first season of the nineties animated X-Men show, Beast only appears sporadically, because he's in prison.
+- In the first season, Beast only appears sporadically, because he's in prison.
 At the end of the season, he gets out, and becomes a regular from then on.

-- This then proceeds to happen to Professor X in season 2.
-He and Magneto are trapped in the Savage Land and left powerless at the end of the 2-part premiere, so after that we see the two of them every episode or two wandering around it for a few minutes before things switch back to the main action
+- In season 2, Professor X and Magneto are trapped in the Savage Land and left powerless at the end of the 2-part premiere, so after that we see the two of them every episode or two wandering around it for a few minutes before things switch back to the main action.

-- During the second season of The Avengers: Earth's Mightiest Heroes had this happen to The Incredible Hulk during season two.
-If you watch the season in chronological order, he gets arrested in the ninth episode, for a rampage actually caused by Red Hulk.
+- During the second season of The Avengers: Earth's Mightiest Heroes!, the Incredible Hulk gets arrested in the ninth episode, for a rampage actually caused by Red Hulk.
 Hulk becomes pardoned 13 episodes later, but decides to sort some personal things out before becoming a full-time Avenger again.
-Frustratingly, the Opening Narration still calls Hulk an Avenger during his absence, as an example of Wolverine Publicity.
+Frustratingly, the Opening Narration still calls Hulk an Avenger during his absence.